Fill your College Details

 1. Time Complexity of Different Methods

-- String manipulation: O(n), where n is the number of digits.
+• String manipulation: O(n), where n is the length of the string (number of digits).

-- Mathematical operations: O(n), where n is the number of digits.
+• Mathematical operations: O(n), where n is the count of digits involved.

 2. Space Complexity and Efficiency

-- String manipulation: Requires additional space for the reversed string.
+• String Manipulation: Requires extra space for the reversed string.

-- Mathematical operations: No extra space is needed besides the variables used to store the reversed number.
+• Mathematical operations: No extra space is needed other than the original number and the variable for the reversed number.

 3. Best Practices for Handling Large Inputs

-For large numbers, it’s best to use mathematical operations to avoid memory overhead from converting large numbers into strings.
+For very large numbers, it is best to use mathematical operations, so you don’t incur costs (keystrokes, memory, and variables) involved with converting very large numbers into strings.

 Troubleshooting Common Errors

 Even the best coders make mistakes!
-When working with number reversal in Python, there are a few common errors that you might encounter.
+When working with reverse a number in Python, there are a few common errors that you might encounter.
 It’s important to know how to troubleshoot these issues to ensure your code functions as expected.

-One of the first things to check when reversing a number is whether the input is valid.
-If the user enters a non-numeric value, the program will fail.
-To avoid this, make sure to validate the input by checking its type.
-You can use Python's isinstance() function to confirm that the input is an integer before proceeding with the reversal logic.
-If it's not, you can raise an error or prompt the user to enter a valid number.
+One of the first things to look for in reversing a number in Python is whether the input is valid.
+If the user provides anything other than numbers, users will run into issues of the program failing.
+To avoid this issue, make sure to validate the input by checking for types.
+Use Python's isinstance() function to validate that the input is an integer before continuing to application logic within the reversal. if it is not, you can raise an exception, or request that the user provide a valid number.

 2. Fixing Issues with Negative Numbers